jtlapp/subtap/README.md

 ## Additional Options

 `subtap` also provides the following options.
-The `-bN` and `-r` options most distinguish subtap from other `tap` test runners.
-They allow the user to quickly isolate and focus on problematic root subtests.
+The `-bN`, `-r`, `--debug-brk`, and `--stdout` options most distinguish subtap from other 'tap' test runners.
+They allow the user to quickly isolate and debug problematic root subtests, and they clearly separate the stderr/stdout of test files from test runner output.

 ```
   -b --bail            Bail out of testing on the first assertion to fail.
 (Same